rodpcastro/rodpcastro.github.io/content/posts/2_bem_python/index.md

 ## Introduction
 The [Boundary Element Method] (BEM) is a numerical computational technique for solving partial differential equations in physics and engineering.
 Its main advantage over other numerical methods, such as the Finite Element Method, is its ability to reduce the problem to the boundary, providing a solution with n-1 dimensions to a problem of n dimensions.
 This makes it highly efficient and often the preferred method for many applications in fluid mechanics, acoustics and electromagnetics.

-This post represents my introduction to the 2D Boundary Element Method by reproducing the [article] of *Keng-Cheng Ang*.
-Unlike the original, which uses MATLAB, I implement the method in Python.
+This post is an introduction to the 2D Boundary Element Method by reproducing the [article] of *Keng-Cheng Ang*.
+Unlike the original, which uses MATLAB, here the method is implemented in Python.

 ## Methods
-What is described in this section is mostly a summary of what is present in the original article, except for the [implementation part](#python-implementation), where the Python code is presented along with a brief explaination of procedures and variables.
+What is described in this section is mostly a summary of what is present in the original article, except for the [implementation part](#python-implementation), where the Python code is presented along with brief explanations of procedures and variables.

 ### Laplace's equation
 The  aim is to solve the [Laplace's equation] in a 2D region \(R\), subject to Dirichlet and Neumann boundary conditions in \(C_\alpha\) and \(C_\beta\), respectively: